iamwebrocker/wp-climatestrike/README.md

 One of these urls is the "privacy policy" page that can be defined in WordPress.
 The other is hard coded to "/impressum/" currently, since those two are the legally required pages for sites in Germany.
 The "/wp-admin/" url is added, too, else even the login to the backend would be "striked".

+Changed in v1.2.0: Now the "allowed" URLs can be set via the plugin's settings.
+The privacy policy page is added as a default, if detected.

 ## Thanks

 The HTML file is a copy of the placeholder.html in [Sebastian Gregers Kirby3 plugin](https://github.com/sebastiangreger/kirby3-climatestrike).